tikv/rfcs/text/0110-periodic-full-compaction.md

 *Not applicable*: doing so would not guarantee that compaction filters are able to run.

-##### Using rate limiter to control load during full compaction
+###### Using a rate limiter to control load during full compaction

-*Not applicable*: compaction happens in increments of regions (`512mb` at a time), which would not work with the current token-bucket based rate limiter APIs.
+*Not applicable*: compaction happens in increments of regions (`512mb` at a time), which would not work with the current token-bucket-based rate limiter APIs.

 ##### Using metrics other than CPU load

 *Future work*.
-This is feasible, but would need additional implementation and tuning load.
+This is feasible but would need additional implementation and tuning load.
 See `io_load.rs`

 ### Metrics